 - Is there an integration available with your internal systems?
 Have you invested in a billing and provisioning system?
 Indirect providers will want you to use their portals to provision all their services.
 They believe it is difficult to transition services from one provider to another, so a lock-in is inevitable.
 They will also offer a migration service to move your services over.

 - Financial impact and Margins are going to be critical to your decision.
 If you lose on the margin, you could still gain it back on the savings from the ASFP cost (15K/year).
-At the 300K threshold you could lose 5% of your margin and still arrive at breakeven – this is back of the napkin math.
+At the 300K threshold, you could lose 5% of your margin and still arrive at break-even – this is back of the napkin math.
 Also, you can manage and expand margins only when you have options in service providers.
 If you only provision through the distributor portal, it’s more difficult to bundle and even shop around.

 - Support becomes vital during a service migration or when things break.
-Distributors sell their support services as a differentiator and it comes in the form of pre-sales and post–sales support.
-Distributors can be great sales partners and provide the pre-sales support; it’s when things break where they contact Microsoft behind the scenes to coordinate.
+Distributors sell their support services as differentiation and it comes in the form of pre-sales and post-sales support.
+Distributors can be great sales partners and provide pre-sales support; it’s when things break where they contact Microsoft behind the scenes to coordinate.
 The level of support and business you bring in will dictate the margin you receive.

 As with many Microsoft announcements, this one takes some thought and evaluation.
 Reinvestment of capital into your business in the form of automation can help your business achieve growth profitably.